scale-tone/azure-function-pump-data-to-delta-lake/README.md

 Uses [Databricks Connect client library](https://docs.databricks.com/dev-tools/databricks-connect.html#step-1-install-the-client) to connect to your cluster, therefore is written in Python.
 Needs to be containerized, to maintain the correct list of dependencies.
 WARNING: may not work locally on your devbox (especially on Windows).

-The function expects each message to be a JSON representation of a record to be appended, e.g. `{"my-field1":"my-value", "my-field2": 12345}`.
-Field names and types must match the schema of your table.
+The function expects each message to be either a JSON or XML representation of a record to be appended.
+JSON example: `{"my-field1":"my-value", "my-field2": 12345}`.
+XML example: `<my-message my-field1="my-value"><my-field2>12345</my-field2></my-message>`

+Resulting field names and types must match the schema of your table.
 Table must pre-exist.

 # Config Settings